88lex/sasync/README.md

-## **SASYNC 3.1 **
+## **SASYNC 3.2 **

-NOTE: This version of sasync requires the most recent rclone beta (  v1.50.2-131 or later )
+NOTE: This version of sasync requires a recent rclone beta (  v1.50.2-131 or later )

-Major change: To run the new version of sasync correctly you MUST remove the max transfer field (e.g. 600G) from your old set files.
+Major change: If your prior version is 3.0 or lower then to run this new version of sasync correctly you MUST remove the max transfer field (e.g. 600G) from your old set files.\
-Suggested method is to copy your set files from /opt/sasync/sasets to /opt/sasync/sets, then run the ./remove_maxt script for set.* files in the /sets folder.
+Suggested method is to copy your set files from /opt/sasync/sasets to /opt/sasync/sets, then run the ./remove_maxt script for set.* files in the /sets folder.\
 For now it's a good idea to keep the old set files (until the new rclone flag is fully tested).

 NOTE: You can get a similar result with sasync 3.0 (master) by adding the --drive-stop-on-upload-limit to sasync.conf flag to the sasync.conf, then changing your set file --max-transfer settings to be > 750G

+###  Changelog V3.2
+- [NEW] If SOURCE is empty will skip that pair and create an error in a file `*_bad_remote.log`
+- [NEW] Added a variable called `DIFF_LIMIT` in sasync.conf.default (be sure to copy to your sasync.conf file)
+  - `DIFF_LIMIT` is an INTEGER representing the ratio % of SOURCE / DESTINATION remote size.
+  - IMPORTANT: `DIFF_LIMIT` only works if `CALC_SIZE=true`.
+You cannot calculate a ratio without sizes.
+  - Examples:
+    - If source remote is 20GB and destination remote is 10GB then the ratio would be 200 (200%, but we leave out the %).
+    - If source remote is 5GB and destination remote is 10GB then the ratio would be 50 (50%, omitting %).
+    - If you set `DIFF_LIMIT=70` then the first example would pass, but the second would fail.
+    - On failure of the DIFF_LIMIT test sasync will write an error to `*_bad_remote.log`
+- [NEW] Added a file called `*_bad_remote.log`.
+This file will be printed at the end of each sasync run.
+You can tail or monitor these files, or you can periodically send them to your email, bots, discord, etc.
+- [NEW] Added a variable called `NEXTJS` in sasync.conf.default (be sure to copy to your sasync.conf file)
+  - `NEXTJS` is the amount by which JSCOUNT (your SAs) will be increased with each cycle.
+  - In most cases leaving `NEXTJS` at a default of 1 is fine.
+  - In cases where you may have errors from too many api calls and/or are running multiple parallel instances of sasync, it is possible that setting `NEXTJS=101` can help reduce errors.
+  - Each GSuite project has its own api quota.
+Incrementing by 101 forces parallel sasync instances to use a different project's quota.
+  - Note that setting `NEXTJS=101` only works well if you have multiple projects and many SAs.
+- [CHANGED-TEMP] For `CLEAN_DEST` and `CLEAN_SRC` temporarily replaced `rclone delete remote: --drive-trashed-only` with `rclone cleanup remote:`.
+  - The delete remote with --drive-trashed-only has been hanging sometimes with recent rclone releases.
+And in principle rclone cleanup should work, even if not immediately.
+Will monitor and change back in future if needed.

 ###  Changelog V3.1